-The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days at straight time rates, provided that the four (4) ten (10) hour days are scheduled during the Monday through Thursday period or Tuesday through Friday period.
+The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days at straight time rates, provided that the four (4) consecutive ten (10) hour days are scheduled during the Monday through Thursday or Tuesday through Friday period.
+The Tuesday through Friday and Monday through Thursday periods may be alternated by mutual agreement between the Union and the Employer.
+Such mutual agreement shall not be unreasonably withheld.